julianchurchill/text-adventure/README.md

 Features

+- [FEATURE] Accessibility - Text to speech
+  - DONE Add a check box for TTS to the options dialog, save as a preference, default is off
+  - Why does a 'Starting game' dialog appear and the save file get reloaded when turning TTS _on_ ?
+  - Only play new text, e.g. examine an object, play the description but do not play the location description again
+    - Should the item list and exit list be replayed?
+- [FEATURE] Accessibility - Voice recognition
 - [FEATURE] Map - extras
     - Make better masks and a better map!
 Charlies on the case.
 - [UI] Parchment background extras